BCARS/bcarsdotorg/content/meetings/2025/bcars-minutes-2025-02-06.md

 **Meeting Minutes** were presented by John KB3DFZ.
 Motion to approve was made by **KE3ZT** and seconded by **KA3UDR**.

 Treasurer's Report was presented by Steve KC3DNB.
-John discussed various checks received, checks issued and cash deposits.
+Steve discussed various checks received, checks issued and cash deposits.
 The ending balances are:

 <p><div style="margin-left: auto;